jyaunches/jyaunches.github.io/_posts/2018-11-27-rewrite-versus-refactor.md

 ### Evaluating a Rewrite

-A codebase re-write is a difficult pill for a business to swallow.
+A codebase rewrite is a difficult pill for a business to swallow.
 The idea of throwing away code that a lot of resources have been invested in is tough and feels wasteful.
 There’s also the likelihood that there will be a longer wait for those new exciting features while the current functionality is re-examined and re-implemented.

 ### Deciding